 Use a pair of scissors, snip along the back of the prawn shell.
 Then use a knife to make a deeper cut to butterfly the prawn with its shell on.
 Then remove the debris from the prawns with a sharp knife or toothpick.
 (See video demonstration).

 Wash the prawns and pat dry.
-Marinate with the 3/4 tsp of salt and leave to stand for 15 minutes.
+Marinate with the 3/4 tsp of salt and leave to stand in the fridge for 15 minutes.

 Cut the rind of the orange into thin strips.